DavidWells/serverless-workshop/README.md

     This should return the list of commands from the CLI tool.

-    Now let's verify your AWS account is correctly configured
+    Now let's verify your AWS account is correctly configured.
+Open up your terminal and run the following commands:

     ```bash
     # create a test project